Energy and the development of modern societies

-Refers to the energy obtained following the conversion of primary energy into energy that can be used, which must then be transported to consumers.
+Refers to the energy obtained following the conversion of primary energy that can be used, which must then be transported to consumers.

 Refers to the energy available to consumers.
 For example, it can be the gasoline that you use for your car, or the electricity or gas that you use at home or at the office.